 This secret hideaway will surely delight visiting tourists.
 If you are planning to visit Kenya in the coming months, do make your way to Mount Suswa.
 You will not regret that decision.

 There is the Fourteen Falls lodge which is a unique place to visit.
-It has well maintained grass, various types of trees mountain climbing activities.
-There is a swimming pool with a large sitting area around is in a very serene environment with an undisturbed scenery.
+It has well-maintained grass, various types of trees mountain climbing activities.
+There is a swimming pool with a large sitting area around it in a very serene environment with undisturbed scenery.
 The building structures for lodging are African traditional huts in a very large compound.
 The rooms are simple but made very comfortable for guests.
-The lodge is built on 30 acres of land and provides excellent view for bird watchers.
+The lodge is built on 30 acres of land and provides an excellent view for bird watchers.
 There are also other attractions that would interest lodgers at the facility.

-The Lake Baringo is located in the northern part of Kenya’s Great Rift Valley.
-It has abundant birdlife activities and boasts of over 450 bird species.
+Lake Baringo is located in the northern part of Kenya’s Great Rift Valley.
+It has abundant birdlife activities and boasts over 450 bird species.
 It is a good place for adventurers to visit.
-Don’t be surprised if you are awakened in the morning with the sound of hippos munching grass.
-It is a very natural environment with beautiful sceneries and most of the time may be spent taking pictures so as not to forget the experience in a hurry.
+Don’t be surprised if you are awakened in the morning by the sound of hippos munching grass.
+It is a very natural environment with beautiful scenery and most of the time may be spent taking pictures so as not to forget the experience in a hurry.

-Taking a walk in this environment will allow you take in the beauty of Champagne Ridge.
+Taking a walk in this environment will allow you to take in the beauty of Champagne Ridge.

-Read our previous article Chinese Cuisine Food Tours: The Flavors of Chinese Cuisine
+Read our next article Chinese Cuisine Food Tours: The Flavors of Chinese Cuisine